Yandex Cloud

 • application-load-balancer-website.auto.tfvars: User data file.

-1. Create a folder for configuration files.
+1. Create a configuration file folder.

-2. In the folder, create:
+2. In this folder, create:

-1. application-load-balancer-website.tf: New infrastructure configuration file:
+1. application-load-balancer-website.tf configuration file:

 application-load-balancer-website.tf